Szeged

-The Szeged Open Air (Theatre) Festival (first held in 1931) is one of the main attractions, held every summer and celebrated as the Day of the City on 21 May.

 Etymology

 It is possible that the name Szeged is a mutated and truncated form of the final syllables of Partiscum, the name of a Roman colony founded in the 2nd century, on or near the site of modern Szeged.
 In Latin language contexts, Partiscum has long been assumed to be synonymous with Szeged.
 The Latin name is also the basis of the city's Greek name Παρτίσκον Partiskon.

 However, Szeged might instead have originated (or been influenced by) an old Hungarian word for "corner" (szeg), pointing to the turn of the river Tisza that flows through the city.
 Others say it derives from the Hungarian word sziget which means "island".
 Others still contend that szeg means "dark blond" (sötétszőkés) – a reference to the color of the water where the rivers Tisza and Maros merge.